 Program Educational Objectives:

-- Graduates have the knowledge and skills necessary to function as a design technician or closely related position in industry.
+- Graduates have the knowledge and skills necessary to function as a design technician or closely related postion in industry.

 Associate of Applied Science in Heating, Ventilation, Air Conditioning, & Refrigeration

 With the introduction of computer controlled heating, ventilation, air conditioning, and refrigeration systems, increasingly advanced technology is required to control indoor climate conditions, production processes, and food preservation.
 The Associate of Applied Science in HVACR ET provides the in-depth knowledge and skills needed for a variety of challenging careers in this growing industry.
 The focus is on the basic operating principles of commercial HVAC.

 What specialized courses are offered in HVACR ET?